Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2023-09-15_HowToHandleLocalizationInBlazoriseValidation/Index.md

 The `MessageLocalizer` is a parameter that can be set in the `Validation` component.
 It is used to localize the error messages that are displayed when a validation fails.

-This parameter is of type `Func<string, IEnumerable<string>? arguments, string>` and it receives the error message and corresponding arguments, if any and returns the localized error message.
+This parameter is of type `Func<string, IEnumerable<string>? arguments, string>` and it receives the error message and corresponding arguments, if any, and returns the localized error message.

 So by providing any delegate that adheres to this signature, we can localize the error messages.
 We'll go one step further and show you an example of how you can create an abstraction that utilizes the .NET `IStringLocalizer` to localize the error messages.